jongio/github-azure-oidc/README.md

 Check out the workflow file in this repo `.github/workflows/ci.yml` for an example.
 You can use that as a starting point for your GitHub action.

 # Follow ups
-I hoping that this functionality gets integrated into the Azure or GitHub CLI, but in the meantime, this should help you out.
+I hope that this functionality gets integrated into the Azure or GitHub CLI, but in the meantime, this should help you out.